-About 90% of male infertility problems are due to low sperm count, also known as oligospermia.
-The minimum sperm count in each ejaculation is about 15 million per millilitre, less of which increases the risk of infertility.
-In other words, a sperm count of less than 10 million per millilitre is abnormal and may lead to male infertility.
+About 90% of male infertility problems are due to low sperm count or oligospermia.
+The minimum sperm count in each ejaculation is about 15 million per milliliter, less of which increases the risk of infertility.
+In other words, a sperm count of less than 10 million per milliliter is abnormal and may lead to male infertility.

 Investigations have revealed that factors that alter the body's testosterone level impact sperm number.
 Drinking alcohol, taking certain medications, aging, obesity, smoking, etc., significantly affect testosterone production.
 So, by controlling these factors, one can improve sperm count in each ejaculation.

-The natural shape of sperm, i.e., having an oval head and a long tail plays an important role in increasing the chance of fertility.
+The natural shape of sperm, i.e., having an oval head and a long tail, is important in increasing the chance of fertility.
 The most important reasons for abnormal sperm morphology include drug addiction, a history of infection, varicocele, congenital problems, etc.